ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S14_Numpy/01_Fundamentals/01_arrays.md

 The fundamental type in NumPy is is the `ndarray`.
 There are a number of methods to create a NumPy array.

+One fundamental difference between an `ndarray` and a `list` is that the `ndarray` can only contain a single data type (or nested arrays of that data type).

 ---

 ### Create from a List